DEADLINE FOR GRADUATION PETITIONS IS APRIL 15, 2019

-Students planning to graduate from Woodland Community College must complete and submit a graduation petition to Admission and Records (located in building 700) by April 14, 2017.
+Students planning to graduate from Woodland Community College must complete and submit a graduation via Woodland Self-Service, by logging into your WebAdvisor account.

 Any questions pertaining to the completion of the Graduation Application may be directed to a counselor.

 Woodland Community College awards an Associate in Arts and an Associate in Science degree.
-All candidates for graduation must file a petition in the Admissions and Records Office in the semester they wish to graduate.
-Graduation petitions are due at the end of Fall (~November 15), Spring (~April 15), or Summer (~July 15).
+All candidates for graduation must file a petition online in the semester they wish to graduate.
+Graduation petitions are due towards the end of Fall (November 15), Spring (April 15), or Summer (July 15).
 Students must apply to graduate prior to the deadline in order to be considered for the term they are wishing to graduate.

 Students who believe they may continue their education at a four-year college or university should plan to complete the General Education requirements for transfer and consult with a Counselor.

-Before submitting a graduation petition to the Admissions and Records Office, it is strongly recommended that students meet with a Counselor.
+Before submitting a graduation petition, it is strongly recommended that students meet with a Counselor.

 Students maintaining attendance at least one semester of a calendar year receive “catalog rights”.
 Summer session does not count for catalog rights.
 Catalog rights refer to the regulations determining graduation requirements.
 Students may elect the requirements in effect in the year they began their study or in the year they graduate from WCC.
 Once catalog rights are established, absence related to an approved educational leave or for attendance at another institution is not to be considered an interruption, providing the above attendance criteria is met.